 3 Views on Cloud StorageICTAA

-From the developer side, Cloud Computing is very useful as we don’t have to purchase expensive equipment to test and deploy our systems on.
-Cloud systems are dynamic and we can add & remove CPU power, memory and drive space as we need.
+From the developer side, Cloud Computing and Storage is very useful with its always-on scalability, we no longer purchase expensive equipment to test and deploy our systems.
+Cloud systems are dynamic and we can add & remove CPU power, memory and storage space as we need.
 One major consideration with Cloud Computing is always the lack of control over the underlying infrastructure, if Microsoft or AWS suffers a major outage, there is always the possibility that your data might be lost or unavailable when you need it.

-As I said, these are just my opinions on the use of the Cloud.
-I would like to hear about anyone else’s experience.
+As I said, these are just my opinions on the use of the Cloud for Data Storage, I would like to hear about your experiences! please comment below.